This page provides information on the Global Illumination Rollout.

-Saturation – Controls the saturation of the GI; a value of 0.0 means that all color is removed from the GI solution and is in shades of gray only.
+Saturation – Controls the saturation of the GI; a value of 0.0 means that all color will be removed from the GI solution and will be in shades of grey only.
 The default value of 1.0 means the GI solution remains unmodified.
 Values above 1.0 boost the colors in the GI solution.

 Contrast – Works together with Contrast base to boost the contrast of the GI solution.
 When Contrast is 0.0, the GI solution becomes completely uniform with the value defined by Contrast base.
 A value of 1.0 means the solution remains unmodified.
 Values higher than 1.0 boost the contrast.